albertgranados/frontend-challenge-seat-code/README.md

 ## ✅ Requirements Checklist

 - ✅ Use a public API or mock your own with JSON Server
 - ✅ React client that consumes the API
 - ✅ Display a list of items
 - ✅ Show item detail in a "showcase" format
 - ✅ Delete items
 - ✅ Use a State Manager (Zustand)
 - ✅ Use TypeScript
 - ✅ Use a CSS framework or build your own
 - ✅ Clean and scalable code
 - ✅ Responsive UI
 - ✅ Sort items
 - ✅ Optimizing rendering (useMemo, useRef...)
 - ✅ Filter items
 - ✅ Create items
 - ✅ Update items
 - ✅ Use asynchronous views (loading, error, etc.)
+- ✅ Testing on critical flows

 ---